LLNL/shroud/docs/reference.rst

     The current C++ namespace delimited with ``::`` and a trailing ``::``.
     Used when referencing identifiers: ``{namespace_scope}id``.

+PY_ARRAY_UNIQUE_SYMBOL
+   C preprocessor define used by NumPy to allow NumPy to be imported by several source files.

 PY_header_filename_suffix
    Suffix added to Python header files.
    Defaults to ``h``.